AngleProtocol/merkl-docs/distribute-with-merkl/campaign-creator-FAQ.md

 You should consider your desired APR, the target TVL, and the campaign duration (we recommend a 2-week duration for your first campaigns).This will help you calculate the total reward amount you’ll need to deposit when launching your campaign.

+### How does net lending work?

+As a campaign creator, you have the possibility to enable net lending on a specific opportunity.
+When enabled, users will not get extra rewards by borrowing the same asset and re-lending it again.
+This is to ensure there are no infinite loops & unefficient TVL.

+A few examples of what can be done:

+- if you lend $100 wstETH and borrow $60 USDC, you get rewarded for $100 wstETH
+- if you lend $100 wstETH and borrow $60 wstETH, you get rewarded for: $100 - $60 = $40 wstETH

+Note: this is not systematic.
+If you’ve got a doubt about net lending when preparing a campaign, feel free to reach out to us.

 ### What is the minimum reward distribution per hour?

 Campaigns must distribute at least ~$1/hour in total rewards to avoid dusting.
 Also, positions with less than $10 in liquidity are excluded from receiving rewards.